 Science policy for good framework conditions for research

-The Academies are committed to good framework conditions for researchers in Switzerland, primarily by influencing developments in the European Research Area due to its great importance for Switzerland.
+The Swiss Academies of Arts and Sciences are committed to fostering favourable framework conditions for researchers in Switzerland, notably by helping to shape developments within the Swiss and European Research Areas, but also beyond.

 The objectives of ALLEA, the European Federation of Academies of Sciences and Humanities, are to ensure good working conditions for research, strengthen the role of science in society and to provide the best independent and interdisciplinary scientific advice.
 The Swiss Academies of Arts and Sciences are strongly involved through their participation in strategic committees and thematic working groups, and in 2019, they hosted the ALLEA General Assembly in Bern.